superfaceai/docs/docs/guides/run-capability.md

 ## Import capability to the project

 The capability needs to be first imported to your application.
-This guide describes using capability from local files instead of using the remote registry.
-You'll be simply copying the created artifacts to your production app.
+Depending on your previous steps, you may have created the capability in an isolated project.
+In that case, you will need to copy the files over to your production application.

 :::info
 It is recommended (although not necessary) to place the files onto the same relative paths.